aisingapore/PeekingDuck/README.md

 You should see a video of a person waving his hand with [bounding boxes overlaid](https://raw.githubusercontent.com/aimakerspace/PeekingDuck/docs-v1.2/docs/source/assets/getting_started/verify_install.gif).

-The video will auto-close when it is run to the end, select the video window and press `q` to exit earlier.
+The video will close automatically when it is run to the end, select the video window and press `q` to exit earlier.

 Usage